djaodjin/djaodjin-saas/README.md

 Release Notes
 =============

-0.15.3
+0.15.4

+  * uses unique slug for RoleDescription to be consistent with Plan
-  * supports list of plans in fail_subcription
+  * escapes comma instead of spaces in typeahead search to improve usability
-  * fixes search by ForeignKey in roles page
-  * adds computed boolean `outdated` query params
-  * redirects when creating a profile as part of workflow
+  * fixes `fail_subcription` when dealing with a single Plan

 [previous release notes](changelog)